AndieWill510/tinydoor/Options/005-another-option.md

 You only need one honest opening.

-If you are reading this from somewhere very dark, you are exactly who I had in mind when I wrote it.
+If you are reading this from somewhere very dark, you are exactly who I had in mind when I wrote this:

 You have another option.
+I'm glad you're here.

 ---